 Exploring famous pizza companies

-The expanse of the American food industry proudly displays the logos of many pizza companies, each striving to create their own unique identity.
+The expanse of the American food industry proudly displays the logos of many pizza companies, each striving to create its own unique identity.
 Some brands have achieved universal recognition, while others still fight for the right to be in the spotlight.
 Despite all the diversity, the discerning eye can spot some commonalities in these logos.

 Logo color schemes often include green, red, and white.
 These colors certainly reflect pizza’s Italian heritage but also emphasize the freshness of the ingredients, conjuring up images of basil leaves, juicy tomatoes, and cream cheese.